 To save yourself time running an excel spreadsheet with 300+ rows of data comparing each and every plan, you can use a trusty service like Honest Gorilla to do all of the math and number crunching for you.
 Our algorithms are programmed to calculate each EFL offered on our website.
 All you have to do is enter your usage data and voila!
 Our recommendation engine will present to you all of your options in order of cheapest to most expensive.
 It will even graph it out for you.

-Many energy shopping websites, including REP websites as well, display prices according to a monthly average usage of 500 kWh, 1000kWh or 2000 kWh.
+Many electricity shopping websites, including REP websites as well, display prices according to a monthly average usage of 500 kWh, 1000kWh or 2000 kWh.
 However, they tend to display only the 2000kWh tier since that is typically the cheapest.
 It follows the ‘more is cheaper’ philosophy.
 Shopping this way may or may not be reflective of how much electricity you or your household uses each month.

 The PUCT created these tiers for ease of use, basically trying to classify customers in apartments, small homes or large homes.
 But we all know that you can’t place a square peg into a round hole.
 Same way that no two neighbors in an apartment building have the same lifestyle, household or budget.

-If you are looking to switch energy providers and you see prices being advertised based on those average monthly tiers, I would be careful.
+If you are looking to switch electric providers and you see prices being advertised based on those average monthly tiers, I would be careful.
 You could be signing up for a lifestyle or household that may not be yours.
 In other words, you could be lured into signing up for the cheapest plan (ie 2000 kWh which is great for a family living in a 3000 sqft single family home), when it’s just you living in a one bedroom 750 sqft condo or apartment.

 To the extent possible, try and obtain your 12 month usage history.
 You can access that info by either logging in to your customer dashboard or create a profile at Smart Meter Texas and get it from there.
 Once you have that usage history, you can plug it in and let the system do the math for you.
-That way you will have a good picture of what your energy bills will look like if everything stays the same.
+That way you will have a good picture of what your electricity bills will look like if everything stays the same.

 I’d never use the services of a network marketing agent, but with one exception